-The Gallery’s major summer exhibition ‘The Motorcycle: Design, Art, Desire’ features 100 examples of the popular machine spanning more than a century of excellence and eccentricity, with a glimpse into the future with current technological innovations.
-Only in Brisbane’s Gallery of Modern Art (GOMA) until 26 Apr 2021.
+The Gallery’s major summer exhibition ‘The Motorcycle: Design, Art, Desire’ featured 100 examples of the popular machine spanning more than a century of excellence and eccentricity, with a glimpse into the future with current technological innovations.

 An exhibition is most compelling when it provokes greater insight into ourselves, our history and our identity, both individually and collectively.
 So what has prompted QAGOMA to present an exhibition on the history and future of the motorcycle?
 Will an audience that finds inspiration in art be equally moved by an exhibition of machinery?
 Can motorcycles transcend their functional purpose to take us on an emotional or spiritual journey?